splunk/observability-workshop/content/en/resources/otel_tagging.md

 This ensures that MELT data collected via OpenTelemetry can be efficiently utilized for alerting, dashboarding, and troubleshooting purposes.
 It also ensures that users of Splunk Observability Cloud can quickly find the data they’re looking for.

 Naming conventions also ensure that data can be aggregated effectively.
-For example, if we wanted to count the number of unique hosts by environment, then it’s critical that we use a standardized convention for capturing the host and environment names.
+For example, if we wanted to count the number of unique hosts by environment, then we must use a standardized convention for capturing the host and environment names.

 ## Attributes vs. Tags

 Before we go further, let’s make a note regarding terminology.
 Tags in OpenTelemetry are called “attributes”.
-Attributes can be attached to metrics, logs, and traces, either via manual instrumentation, or via automated instrumentation.
+Attributes can be attached to metrics, logs, and traces, either via manual instrumentation or automated instrumentation.

 Attributes can also be attached to metrics, logs, and traces at the OpenTelemetry collector level, using various processors such as the [Resource Detection processor](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/processor/resourcedetectionprocessor).